ActiveLearningStudio/ActiveLearningStudio-docker-containers/eks_deployment/README.md

 ### Enable EFS-backed PersistentVolumes
 By default, EKS uses EBS for the backend storage for its `PersistentVolume` implementation.
 Unfortunately, EBS-backed `PersistentVolume`s only support the `ReadWriteOnce` access mode, which means they can only be accessed by pods on the same node.
 This does not scale well.
 However, we can enable the `ReadWriteMany` access mode with EFS.
 See this documentation [here](https://aws.amazon.com/premiumsupport/knowledge-center/eks-persistent-storage/).
 Use the second option for EFS, not EBS.
 Make careful note of the output of all create commands.

+#### Important note: You will need to edit the `api.yaml` file to include the `volumeHandle` with the id of the volumeHandle created.
+The `api.yaml` file WILL NOT WORK until this change is made.
+Specifically, you will need to change the string `fs-537b34b3` to whatever ID AWS returns when you create the volume mount.

 ### Deploy the API and Client
 Edit the `api.yaml` file to point to the PersistentVolume `volumeHandle` to point to your EFS filesystem.
 Next, edit both the `api.yaml` and `client.yaml` files' "Deployment" sections to point to the image that you want to deploy.
 Once you've configured the files (*TODO* write a bash script that does this step automatically), run this: